 All disabled parking spaces and zones are enforced 24 hours a days, 7 days a week.
 A disabled visitor may park in any disabled parking space or non-specially marked space while displaying a valid DMV-issued disabled parking placard and a valid UC Merced parking permit.
 Vehicles driven by any UC Merced faculty, staff, and/or student must also display both a valid DMV-issued parking placard and a valid UC Merced parking permit and are authorized to utilize any disabled space or non-specially marked space.
 Disabled parking placards are not valid in spaces marked "reserved" or otherwise specially marked.

-University visitors may obtain parking permits the self-service dispensers available at various campus locations.
+University visitors may obtain parking permits at the self-service dispensers available at various campus locations.
 Permits are valid in lots designated on the permit.
 Visitor spaces are to be utilized by those individuals not affiliated with the University.
 Faculty, staff, and students are not permitted to park in any visitor space.
 Please note students that are not enrolled in summer classes are still considered students and may not utilize any visitor space or faculty/staff parking spaces.

 All roads and driveways on the UC Merced campus are considered fire lanes and must be kept unobstructed and available to emergency response vehicles at all times.
 Access to fire hydrants must also be maintained at all times.
-Any vehicle presenting a hazard by obstructing a fire lane or fire hydrant will be towed immediately.
+Any vehicle presenting a hazard by obstructing a fire lane or fire hydrant will be cited and/or towed immediately.
 A vehicle may not park or stop at a red curb.
 Red zones indicate a fire lane or emergency vehicle access route.

 Loading dock parking restrictions vary throughout campus based on the needs of the departments serviced.
 Vehicle operators are responsible for adhering to posted permit requirements.